cypherstack/tor/README.md

 ## Development

-To generate `tor-ffi.h` C bindings for Rust, `cbindgen --config cbindgen.toml --crate tor-ffi --output target/tor-ffi.h` or `cargo build` in `native/tor-ffi` to produce headers according to `build.rs`
+To generate `tor-ffi.h` C bindings for Rust, `cbindgen --config cbindgen.toml --crate tor-ffi --output target/tor-ffi.h` or `cargo build` in `native/tor-ffi` to produce headers according to `build.rs`.
-To generate `tor_bindings_generated.dart` Dart bindings for C, `flutter pub run ffigen --config ffigen.yaml`
+To generate `tor_bindings_generated.dart` Dart bindings for C, `flutter pub run ffigen --config ffigen.yaml`.
+You will probably need to manually edit the `Tor` class to be `final`.

 ## Example app